 Ready to take your skills to the next level?

 There are lots of learning opportunities and resources out there for complete beginners to programming.
-For everyone else, there is Hackership.
+For everyone else, there is Hackership, a self-directed learning retreat for developers.

-Rediscover your passion for code, in a distraction-free learning environment together with peers, 4 days per week.
+Rediscover your passion for code, in a distraction-free learning environment together with peers, 4 days per week, for 9 weeks.
 Built with the values of OpenTechSchool in mind, Hackership provides an open and welcoming learning environment focussed on progress for everyone.

 We create a safe, distraction-free space, so you can focus on learning, full time.
 No client work, No distractions.